wo4mei3/wo4mei3.github.io/_posts/2024-01-14-c-declaration-reading.markdown

 ```
 Derivation is the process of applying a syntax rule to a non-terminal symbol, called a start symbol, to obtain an arbitrary expression, as described above.

 There are two strategies for derivation.
-One is left-end derivation, in which syntax rules are applied sequentially starting from the left-most non-terminal symbol and replacing the symbol, and the other is rightmost derivation, in which syntax rules are applied sequentially starting from the right-most non-terminal symbol.
+One is leftmost derivation, in which syntax rules are applied sequentially starting from the left-most non-terminal symbol and replacing the symbol, and the other is rightmost derivation, in which syntax rules are applied sequentially starting from the right-most non-terminal symbol.

 Now let's look at how to get the binary number 101 with rightmost derivation.
 ```